daed5/serpmaster/Google Image API/README.md

 - JavaScript rendering

-# How to Set Up and Use This Google Search Image API?
+# How to Get Started With This Google Search Image API?

 To retrieve Google Images Search Engine data, please head to our [pricing page](https://serpmaster.com/pricing/) and choose a plan that suits you best.
 Then, we'll send you authentication details over email and you'll be able to make your first request.